 What Is Bereavement Overload?

 Bereavement overload refers to the complicated and challenging feeling associated with experiencing multiple losses.
-Of course, all loss can be excruciating, but the effects of compounding grief may exacerbate even more distress.
+Of course, all types of grief can be excruciating, but the effects of compounding grief may exacerbate even more distress.

 You may be experiencing bereavement overload if you: